MichalOpoka/ecfr/cfr/title-05-Administrative-Personnel/chapter-I-Office-Personnel-Management/subchapter-B-Civil-Service-Regulations/part-330-Recruitment-Selection-Placement-General/subpart-G-Interagency-Career-Transition-Assistance-Plan-ICTAP-Displaced-Employees/section-330.707.md

 (1) A Veterans Recruitment Appointment under part 307 of this chapter;

 (2) An appointment under 5 U.S.C.
-3112 and part 316 of this chapter of a veteran with a compensable service-connected disability of 30 percent or more; and
+3112 and part 316 of this chapter of a veteran with a compensable service-connected disability of 30 percent or more;

-(3) An excepted service appointment under part 213 of this chapter;
+(3) An excepted service appointment under part 213 of this chapter; and

+(4) A post-secondary student appointment under 5 U.S.C.
+3116 and part 316, subpart I, of this chapter;

 (i) Transfer an employee between agencies under appropriate authority during an interagency reorganization, interagency transfer of function, or interagency mass transfer;